-The Success Case Method maybe an more useful method of evaluation as it is a process for collecting information about the effectiveness of a training program through the use of case studies.
-The method is used with the intent to collect both positive examples of where training is working and negative examples where training has failed in some way.
-The process of data gathering is done to help identify and create case studies that are then shared within the
+The Success Case Method maybe a more useful method of evaluation as it is a process for collecting information about the effectiveness of a training program through the use of case studies.
+The method is used with the intent to collect both, positive examples of where training is working and negative examples of where training has failed in some way.
+The process of data gathering is undertaken to help identify and create case studies that are then shared within the

-organization.(Brinkerhoff)
+organization (Brinkerhoff).

-Rather than assessments with Kirkpatrick, Brinkerhoff et al there is another option.
-Tom Davenports (2010) methodology for analytics at work is another way to address the assessment.
-Using a set of key performance factors of the identified analytics programs at higher education institutions, evaluate the various programs.
-The analysis would be how is one program different from another?
-Are GRE's a predictor, work experience/internships, partnerships with Industry....i.e. what factors make some programs successful? (measurements could be hiring rates, performance data).
-Definition of the key success factors determined with employers would be key in this evaluation methodology.
+Rather than undertake assessments with Kirkpatrick, Brinkerhoff et al. there seems to be another option: Tom Davenport’s (2010) methodology for analytics at work is another way to address the assessment.
+Using a set of key performance factors of the identified analytics programs at higher education institutions, he evaluates various programs on the basis of how the analysis of a program would be different from another, would the GREs be predictors, work experience/internships, partnerships with Industry....i.e., what factors would make some programs successful?
+(Measurements could be hiring rates and performance data).
+The definition of the key success factors determined with employers would be critical to this evaluation methodology.

 Potential Pitfalls with the approach

 One apprehension related to this interdisciplinary approach stems from the assumption that it takes specialization and time devoted to a single field of study to develop practical expertise.
-If students are to develop a feel for a discipline’s perspective, they must learn to think like a practitioner of that discipline.
-Members of a discipline are not so much characterized by the conclusions they arrive at but by the way they approach the topic, the questions they ask, the concepts that come to mind and the theories behind them.
+If students are to develop a feel for a discipline’s perspective, they must learn to think like practitioners of that discipline.
+Members of a discipline are not so much characterized by the conclusions they arrive at but by the way they approach the topic, the questions they ask, the concepts that come to mind, and the theories behind them.
 A discipline’s perspective provides the means by which a question is answered, not the answer itself.
 However, interdisciplinary courses are more than pieces of the disciplines from which they are constructed.
-They extract the perspective embedded in each of these components, comparing them and ferreting out their underlying assumptions when they conflict, and then integrating or synthesizing them into a broader, more holistic perspective.
+They extract the perspective embedded in each of these components, compare them, and ferret out their underlying assumptions when they conflict, and then, integrate or synthesize them into a broader, more holistic perspective.

 Critics point to the difficulty of measuring the effectiveness on interdisciplinary programs.
-However, Miami University found that course scores of students that were in an interdisciplinary program were higher in the discipline courses than for students who were solely focused on a discipline approach to learning.
-Miami surmises that this broader framework of knowledge provides students with a clearer understanding of how the knowledge they have gained is applied, and this in turn improves their overall comprehension.
+However, Miami University found that the course scores of students who were in an interdisciplinary program were higher in the discipline courses than those of students who were solely focused on a disciplined approach to learning.
+Miami University faculty surmised that this broader framework of knowledge could provide students with clarity in understanding how the knowledge they had gained could be applied, and this in turn could improve their overall comprehension.

-Faculty that teach within an interdisciplinary program face a quandary: namely, how to teach broadly without teaching superficially.
-Most institutions’ primary focus is on specific, isolated disciplines, so creating and teaching a broad-based education requires an unconventional approach to both teaching and curriculum development.
+The faculty that teaches an interdisciplinary program faces a quandary: namely, how to teach broadly without teaching superficially.
+Most institutions’ primary focus is on the specific, isolated disciplines, so they create and teach broad-based education that requires an unconventional approach to both, teaching and curriculum development.
 This requires collaborating and teaching with colleagues across disciplines.
-This also requires a change in the measurement of faculty from solely the rigor of their of their scientific research to more grounding in actual business practice that is relevant to practitioners.
-(Bennis and O'Toole, 2005)
+This also requires a change in the measurement of faculty from solely the rigor of their of their scientific research to more grounding in actual business practice that is relevant to practitioners (Bennis & O’Toole, 2005).